A Generalized Theta lifting, CAP representations, and Arthur parameters: Non-Vanishing Statement

 which is also zero for all choices of data.
 Here $\psi_{2r}^0$ is as in Section \ref{Section: Notation}.
 In particular, the integral vanishes when $g=1$.
 Applying Theorem \ref{Thm: global constant term}, we see that this integral equals, using the notation in \cite{C},

-where $\theta_{\GL_{2r}}\in \Theta^{(2)}_{\GL_{2r}}$ is a theta function on the double cover of $\GL_{2r}$\footnote{As noted in Section \ref{Section: local Levi}, we are working with a twist of a pushout of this double cover.
-The analysis of Bump and Ginzburg in \cite{BG} on the global theta representation applies to this cover without essential change.}, and $U_{\GL_{2r}}$ is the unipotent radical of the Borel subgroup of $\GL_{2r}$.
+where $\theta_{\GL_{2r}}\in \Theta^{(2)}_{\GL_{2r}}$ is a theta function on the double cover of $\GL_{2r}$, and $U_{\GL_{2r}}$ is the unipotent radical of the Borel subgroup of $\GL_{2r}$.
+As noted in Section \ref{Section: local Levi}, we are working with a twist of a pushout of this double cover.
+The analysis of Bump and Ginzburg in \cite{BG} on the global theta representation applies to this cover without essential change.

 This integral is the $\lam$-semi-Whittaker coefficient of $\theta_{\GL}$ corresponding to the partition $\lam=(2^r)$.
 This coefficient is non-vanishing on $ \Theta^{(2)}_{\GL_{2r}}$ as seen in \cite{BG}, so that our assumption gives a contradiction.
 Thus, there exists a choice of data such that the integral (\ref{eqn: final int nonvan}) is non-vanishing, and the proposition is proved. \end{proof}